segreeeen/decoronizer/README.md

 Confused?
 The Green sign indicate a inactive Plugin and the crossed sign an Active?
 Welcome to the World of DeCoronizer!

 Anyway ... and now (almost) all websites will be Decoronized (unfortunately only in your browser).
 You are distanced from vitally important messages and a lot of informations are distorted and wrong, just for you.
-The plugin can put your life in danger if you believe the informations - is there really a Coronavirus?
+The plugin can put your life in danger if you believe the informations - is there really a Chuck Norrisvirus?
 Or is it a Bunnyvirus?
 Who knows?

 _BUT_

-if you are a sensitive person who suffers from bad news more than normal people, this plungin will be your salvation..
+If you are a sensitive person who suffers from bad news more than normal people, this extension will be your salvation.

 _IS THIS ALL DAVE?
 NO JIM ...._

-As a special bonus, Twitter becomes useless for you.
+As a special bonus, Twitter becomes utterly useless for you.
 Just for this feature this plugin is worthwhile.

 ## deinstallation